-The resources available to the Council in any financial year and the expenses that are charged against those resources are specified by statute (the Local Government Act 2003 and the 2003 Regulations).
+The resources available to the council in any financial year and the expenses that are charged against those resources are specified by statute (the Local Government Act 2003 and the 2003 Regulations).
 Where the statutory provisions differ from the accruals basis used in the Comprehensive Income and Expenditure Statement, adjustments to the accounting treatment are made in the Movement in Reserves Statement so that usable reserves reflect the funding available at the year-end.
 This is also shown in the Expenditure and Funding Analysis.
 Unusable reserves are created to manage the timing differences between the accounting and funding bases.
 The material adjustments are:

 Expense Accounting Basis in CIES Funding Basis in MiRS Adjustment Account Property, Plant and Equipment Depreciation and revaluation/impairment losses Annual contribution from revenue towards the reduction in Capital Adjustment Account Intangible Assets Amortisation and impairment its overall borrowing requirement equal to an amount calculated Capital Adjustment Account Investment Properties Movements in fair value on a prudent basis determined by the authority in accordance with statutory guidance.
-Capital Adjustment Account Revenue Expenditure Funded from Capital under Statute Expenditure incurred in 2019/20 , , , , , , , , , , , , , , , , , , , Capital Adjustment Account Capital Grants and Contributions Grants that became unconditional in 2019/20 or were received in 2019/20 without conditions.
-No credit for capital grant income as this is accounted for via the capital adjustment account when applied.
-Capital Grants Unapplied Reserve (amounts unapplied at 31 March 2020) Capital Adjustment Account (other amounts) Non-Current Asset Disposals Gain or loss based on sale proceeds less carrying amount of asset (net of costs of disposal).
+Capital Adjustment Account Revenue Expenditure Funded from Capital under Statute Expenditure incurred in 2020/21 , , Capital Adjustment Account Capital Grants and Contributions Grants that became unconditional in 2020/21 or were received in 2020/21 without No credit for capital grant income as this is accounted for via the capital adjustment Capital Grants Unapplied Reserve (amounts unapplied at 31 March 2021) conditions. account when applied.
+Capital Adjustment Account (other amounts) Non-Current Asset Disposals Gain or loss based on sale proceeds less carrying amount of asset (net of costs of disposal).
 No charge or credit in respect of carrying amount.
 The sales proceeds are taken to the Capital Receipts Reserve.
-Capital Adjustment Account (carrying amount) Capital Receipts Reserve (sale proceeds and costs of disposal) Deferred Capital Receipts Reserve (where sale proceeds have yet to be received) Financial Instruments Premiums payable and discounts receivable on the early repayment of borrowing in 2019/20.
-Movements in the fair value of money market fund investments.
-Deferred debits and credits of premiums and discounts from earlier years in accordance with the 2003 Regs Historical cost gains/losses for money market fund investments disposed of in 2019/20.
-Financial Instruments Adjustment Account Pensions Costs Movements in pensions assets and liabilities being the aggregate of service costs, net interest costs and actuarial gains and losses.
-Employer's pensions contributions payable and direct payments made by the Council to pensioners for 2019/20.
-Pensions Reserve Council Tax Accrued income from 2019/20 bills Demand on the Collection Fund for 2019/20 plus share of estimated surplus at 31 March 2020.
-Collection Fund Adjustment Account Business Rates Accrued income from 2019/20 bills Precept from the Collection Fund for 2019/20 Collection Fund Adjustment Account Holiday Pay Projected cost of untaken leave entitlements at 31 March 2020 No charge Accumulated Absences Adjustment Account
+Capital Adjustment Account (carrying amount) Capital Receipts Reserve (sale proceeds and costs of disposal) Deferred Capital Receipts Reserve (where sale proceeds have yet to be received) Financial Instruments Premiums payable and discounts receivable on the early repayment of borrowing in 2020/21.
+Deferred debits and credits of premiums and discounts from earlier years in accordance with the 2003 Regs Financial Instruments Adjustment Account Movements in the fair value of money market fund investments.
+Historical cost gains/losses for money market fund investments disposed of in 2020/21.
+Pensions Costs Movements in pensions assets and liabilities being the aggregate of service costs, net interest costs and actuarial gains and losses.
+Employer's pensions contributions payable and direct payments made by the council to pensioners for 2020/21.
+Pensions Reserve Council Tax Accrued income from 2020/21 bills Demand on the Collection Fund for 2020/21 plus share of estimated surplus at 31 March 2021.
+Collection Fund Adjustment Account Business Rates Accrued income from 2020/21 bills Precept from the Collection Fund for 2020/21 Collection Fund Adjustment Account Holiday Pay Projected cost of untaken leave entitlements at 31 March 2021 No charge Accumulated Absences Adjustment Account Redress Capitalisation The cost of redress scheme claims.
+Capitalisation of redress scheme claims.
+Redress Capitalisation Directive Reserve Dedicated Schools Grant Deficit The cost of the deficit in the dedicated schools grant.
+Set aside of the deficit for recovery in future financial years.
+Dedicated Schools Grant Adjustment Account